jverdi/JVFloatLabeledTextField/README.md

 UITextField subclass with placeholders that change into floating labels when the field is populated with text.

+Currently, JVFloatLabeledTextField used alone is iOS 6+, but JVFloatLabeledTextView requires iOS 7 due to the use of UITextView's textContainer.
+I would welcome pull requests to make JVFloatLabeledTextView iOS 6 compatible.

 Credits for the concept to Matt D. Smith ([@mds](http://www.twitter.com/mds)), and his original design:

 ![Matt D. Smith's Design](http://dribbble.s3.amazonaws.com/users/6410/screenshots/1254439/form-animation-_gif_.gif)